wso2/docs-is/en/includes/guides/authentication/manage-consent-for-attributes.md

 {{ product_name }} will not prompt for consent for the allowed attributes again unless a user revokes the provided consent via MyAccount.

-## Disable the consent screen
+## Enable the consent screen

-If user consent is not required for your application to access user information, you can disable the consent screen as follows:
+If user consent is required for your application to access user information, you can enable the consent screen as follows:

-1. Sign in to the {{ product_name }} and select the application for which user consent needs to be disabled.
+1. Sign in to the {{ product_name }} and select the application for which you wish to enable user consent.
-2. Go to the **Advanced** tab and enable **Skip login consent**.
+2. Go to the **Advanced** tab and uncheck the **Skip login consent** checkbox.

     ![Skip login consent in {{ product_name }}]({{base_path}}/assets/img/guides/applications/attributes/skip-login-consent.png){: style="display: block; margin: 0; border: 0.3px solid lightgrey;"}